mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

 **Upgrade steps**

-1. [Make sure](#which-asset-version-is-my-project-currently-using) your project is using v1 auto-deploy-image.
-If not, [speicfy the version](#use-a-specific-version-of-auto-deploy-assets)
+1. [Make sure](#which-dependency-version-is-my-project-currently-using) your project is using v1 auto-deploy-image.
+If not, [speicfy the version](#use-a-specific-version-of-auto-deploy-dependencies)
 1. If you're at the middle of `canary` or `rollout` deployments, promote it to `production` at first in order to delete the unstable tracks.
-1. [Make sure](#which-asset-version-is-my-project-currently-using) your project is using v2 auto-deploy-image.
-If not, [speicfy the version](#use-a-specific-version-of-auto-deploy-assets)
+1. [Make sure](#which-dependency-version-is-my-project-currently-using) your project is using v2 auto-deploy-image.
+If not, [speicfy the version](#use-a-specific-version-of-auto-deploy-dependencies)
 1. Set `AUTO_DEVOPS_FORCE_DEPLOY_V2` environment variable with a value `true` in the GitLab CI.
 1. Create a new pipeline and execute `production` job to renew the resource architecture with v2 auto-deploy-app chart.
 1. Remove `AUTO_DEVOPS_FORCE_DEPLOY_V2` environment variable.

-### Use a specific version of Auto Deploy assets
+### Use a specific version of Auto Deploy dependencies

-To use a specifc version of Auto Deploy assets, the most recommended way is to specify the previous Auto Deploy stable template that [contains the desired version of `auto-deploy-image` and `auto-deploy-app` chart](#which-asset-version-is-my-project-currently-using).
+To use a specifc version of Auto Deploy dependencies, the most recommended way is to specify the previous Auto Deploy stable template that [contains the desired version of `auto-deploy-image` and `auto-deploy-app` chart](#which-dependency-version-is-my-project-currently-using).

 For example, if the template is bundled in GitLab v13.3, change your `.gitlab-ci.yml` to: